Spandau (locality): History

 The city was founded at the confluence of the rivers Spree and Havel.
 The settlement of the area can be traced back to the 6th century when the eastern territories of the Elbe river were populated by several Slavic tribes.
 The history of Spandau begins in the 7th or 8th century, when the Slav Hevelli settled in the area and later built a fortress there.
 It was conquered in 928 by the German King Henry I, but returned to Slavic rule after the rebellion of 983.
 In 1156, the Ascanian count Albert the Bear took possession of the region and is believed to have established a fortress here, from which the name Spandau originated.
 It was around this fortress that the city of Spandow developed, becoming the centre of the entire region.

 It was first mentioned as Spandowe in 1197 in a deed of Otto II, Margrave of Brandenburg – 40 years earlier than the Cölln part of medieval Berlin.
 Spandau was given city rights in 1232.

 During Ascanian rule the construction of the Spandau Citadel began, which was completed between 1559 and 1594 by Joachim II of Brandenburg.
 In 1558 the village of Gatow became part of Spandau.
 During the Thirty Years' War Spandau was surrendered to the Swedes in 1634.

 In 1806, after the Battle of Jena and Auerstedt, French troops under Napoleon took possession of the city and stayed there until 1807.
 In 1812, Napoleon returned and the Spandau Citadel was besieged in 1813 by Prussian and Russian troops.

 The poet and revolutionary Gottfried Kinkel was an inmate of the Spandau town prison from 1849, until he was freed by his friend Carl Schurz on the night of 6 November 1850.

 Before World War I, Spandau was a seat of large, government, cannon foundries, factories for making gunpowder, and other munitions of war, making it a centre of the arms industry in the German Empire.
 It was also a garrison town with numerous barracks, home of the 5th Guards Infantry Brigade and the 5th Foot Guards of the German Army.
 In 1920, the independent city of Spandau (whose name had been changed from Spandow in 1878) was incorporated into Greater Berlin as a borough.

+During World War II, Spandau was the location of a subcamp of the Sachsenhausen concentration camp, mostly for Polish and Hungarian women.

 After World War II until 1990, when Berlin was divided into four sections administered by the victorious Allies, Spandau was part of the British Occupation Sector in West Berlin.
 The Spandau Prison, built in 1876, was used to house Nazi war criminals who were sentenced to imprisonment at the Nuremberg Trials.
 After the death of its last inmate, Rudolf Hess in 1987, Spandau Prison was completely demolished by the Allied powers and later replaced by a shopping mall.